achmad-irfan/PA1-NHTSA/README.md

 <h3> Background Project :</h3>
 <p> NHTSA is one such department government in the United States focused on reducing the number
 traffic accident on the highway.
-Currently NHTSA is brewing a new regulation that will be implemented this year front.
+Currently NHTSA is brewing a new regulation that will be implemented next year .
 I was asked to analyze the data collected during 2021.
 This data is data complete information about accidents that occurred during 2021.</p>
 <h3>Purpose:</h3>